Nachiketa

-His allegorical story is told in the Katha Upanishad (c.
-9th century BCE), though the name has several earlier references.
-He was taught self-knowledge, knowledge about the atman (soul), and the Brahman (Ultimate Reality), by Yama, the god of righteousness.
-Nachiketa is noted for his rejection of material desires, which are ephemeral, and for his single-minded pursuit of the path of realising moksha.
+His allegorical story is told in the Katha Upanishad, though the name has several earlier references.
+He was taught self-knowledge, knowledge about the atman (soul), and the Brahman (Ultimate Reality), by Yama, the god of death.
+Nachiketa is noted for his rejection of material desires, which are ephemeral, and for his single-minded pursuit of the path of self-realisation moksha.

 Etymology

-The Sanskrit name Nachiketa is composed of three syllables, each of which possess associated cognates:
+The Sanskrit name Nachiketas is composed of three syllables, each of which possess associated cognates: